ucsd-progsys/liquidhaskell/README.md

 1. Types for Expressions, Predicates, Constraints, Solutions
 2. Code for serializing the above
 3. Code for parsing the results from the fixpoint.native binary
-4. The Ocaml fixpoint code
+4. The Ocaml fixpoint code and pre-compiled binaries
 5. (Deprecated) Z3 binaries if you want to link against the API.

 Requirements